top of page

 Itemized Deduction is calculated if a total of all of these factors exceeds the Standard Deduction*

-• Medical miles included
+• Medical miles

 • Donations of cash or items to charity